ECA smallholder commercialisation

-- By boosting yields and maintaining fixed inputs costs the ECA managed program offers incremental incomes of $1000 per year to the 5,000 participating smallholder farmers.
+- By boosting yields and maintaining fixed inputs costs the ECA managed program offers incremental incomes to the more than 2,000 participating smallholder farmers.
 Farmers own 45% of the business (currently held in trust by AgDevCo).

 - Guaranteed market for increased smallholder production of cereals and pulses by establishing links to major buyers such as the World Food Programme.